 All your hard work can quickly go down the drain if your email somehow finds its way to the spam folder.
 So how do you avoid it?

-One of the ways to keep your survey invitation email out of spam is by excluding certain trigger words from your subject and introduction, as some email clients are programmed to filter such trigger words.
-Some of those words are Free, Money, 100%, Cheap, Offer, Lowest Price, Dear Friend, Bonus, Congratulations!, etc. There are hundreds of them, so do your research to make sure you don’t end up in the spam folder.
+One of the ways to keep your survey invitation email out of spam is by excluding certain trigger words from your survey email subject line, as some email clients are programmed to filter such trigger words.

 Another way is to make sure your company email is easily recognizable at a glance.
 There are two ways to send a company email: Either from the company name or from an employee’s name, preferably a high-level employee, as this conveys more authority.